eScienceLab/eScienceLab.github.io/_projects/everse.md

 * WP5: Capacity Building and Recognition
   - Task T5.3: Establish a long-term training activity, supported by the respective community services and platforms (leads: UniSalento, CERTH)

+For more details, read the [official project press release](../announcements/2023/12/01/everse-press-release/).